-MD Helicopters received the FAA certification to increase the helicopter’s maximum gross take-off weight from 1,406kg to 1,519kg in August 2020.
+MDHI received the Federal Aviation Administration (FAA) certification to increase the helicopter’s maximum gross take-off weight from 1,406kg to 1,519kg in August 2020.

-MD 530F design, features and accommodation The MD 530F helicopter features modular design and FAA-certified, high-capacity, extended landing gear.
+The MD 530F armed light attack helicopter is an improved version of the OH-6 Cayuse light observation helicopter.
+It features modular design and FAA-certified, high-capacity, extended landing gear.
 The airframe is attached with tinted doors and windows on the left and right sides.